Getting a jury service notice

 Collection of information

 The details on your questionnaire are taken from the Electoral Commission Queensland (ECQ).
-If your information is incorrect, contact the ECQ to update it.
+If your information is incorrect, please provide the up-to-date information in the questionnaire response.
+However please note this will not update your information with ECQ.
+You will also need to contact the ECQ to update it.

 We collect your phone number and email details so we can contact you to clarify details or provide information during service.
 We also collect your occupation as it may be incorrect on the electoral roll.
 (If you’re currently unemployed or retired, put your last paid occupation on the questionnaire.)